 - you pose no risk to traffic safety.

-You may present evidence of your safe driving during the hearing.
-This evidence may include:
+You may present evidence of your safe driving during the hearing, such as:

 - medical records,